-The "ancient" bowls (being 100 years old or more), were made from a consecrated seven metal alloy consisting of such precious metals as gold, silver, iron (collected from meteorite deposits found in the upper regions of the Himalayas), tin, mercury, lead, and copper.
+The "ancient" bowls (being 150 years or older), were made from a consecrated seven metal alloy consisting of such precious metals as gold, silver, iron (collected from meteorite deposits found in the upper regions of the Himalayas), tin, mercury, lead, and copper.
 These materials were all collected in raw form, smelted, amalgamated together, cooled, and hand hammered into their own unique shape and sound by groups of metallurgists living within monastic communities.

 These monks would then recite various mantras and blessings into them during their formation with the intention of being used as tools for consciousness transformation, physical healing, and to complement and deepen the practice of meditation of the members within that particular community; bestowing upon them a very unique and sacred quality which sets them apart from other similar sound healing instruments (particularly crystal singing bowls and the newer, machine crafted "Tibetan bowls" made in India) that are more recently made and commonly used today.